emaj9/computing-workshop/cw-website/pages/research-notes.md

     who care?

 3. Assessment
-    a + b. low achievement for black students backed up with statistics from us bureau. pedagogy grounded in theory and a lot of recent studies. their findigns as a result of notes and observations, surveys, interviews. this is all pretty credible!
+    a. low achievement for black students backed up with statistics from us bureau. pedagogy grounded in theory and a lot of recent studies. their findigns as a result of notes and observations, surveys, interviews. this is all pretty credible!
+    b. see above
     c. the points of view of students and teachers are included in this which i appreciate. maybe parents and community members could have been more involved?